CSC207-2022F-UofT/course-project-team-java-help/README.md

 derived from the HTTP request made to the endpoint.
 The backend is connected to DynamoDB, a non-relational, document database from Amazon.
 Requests made to the backend can be authenticated using our custom token authentication scheme.
 Connections to our backend are HTTPS but no sensitive information (passwords) is sent over the air either way.
 The backend makes use of the Serverless framework to manage deployment and configuration.
-Our AWS CloudBuild stack, DynamoDB tables, and Lambda functions and handlers are entirely specified through Serverless.
+Our AWS CloudFormation stack, DynamoDB tables, and Lambda functions and handlers are entirely specified through Serverless.
 This simplifies the deployment process, centralizing all configuration, and providing a deploy function in a single command.
 The RESTAssured library is used for testing response formatting in the backend, alongside JUnit, which is also used by the rest of the project.